devrieda/color_parser/README.md

 ## ColorParser

-The ColorParser gem provides a simple way to parse the colors from an html page or CSS file.
-It works with both local and remote resources.
+The ColorParser gem provides a simple way to parse the colors from an HTML page.
+It scans both the HTML and CSS to find all colors and sort them by frequency used.

 ## Example